-C C 15 - RESEARCH TECHNIQUES
+CC15- RESEARCH TECHNIQUES

-OBJECTIVE: To give an understanding about the formulation of research objectives to determine the scope, depth and overall direction of the research.
+OBJECTIVE: To give an understand ing about the formulation of research objectives to determine the scope, depth and overall direction of the research.

-- CO-1: To familiarize about the research and its types - CO-2: To know the sources of research problem and research design. - CO-3: To understand the different methods of data collection - CO-4: To familiarize about the analysis of data and its types - CO-5: To know the preparation of report - UNIT I Research Methodology- An introduction- Meaning of research- objectives- types of research- criteria of good research. - UNIT II Research Problems-Research problem sources of research problems selecting the problem -research design-types. - UNIT III Methods of Data Collection Primary data, Secondary data, Questionnaire, Schedule, Observation, Interview. - UNIT IV Analysis of Data-Analysis Types of Analysis Standard Deviation Correlation- Regression - Chi-square Test - Parametric and Non-Parametric techniques. - UNIT V Report Writing-Definition of Report Writing Types of Report -Components of Reports -Precautions.
+- CO-1: To familiarize about the research and its types - CO-2: To know the sources of research h problem and research design. - CO-3: To understand the different methods of data collection - CO-4: To familiarize about the analysis of data and its types - CO-5: To know the preparation of report - UNIT-I Research Methodology -An introduction-Meaning of research-objectives-types of research-criteria of good research. - UNIT-II Research Problems-Research problem-sources of research problem selecting the problem- research design-types. - UNIT-III Methods of Data Collection-Primary data, Secondary data, Questionnaire, Schedule, Observation, Interview. - UNIT-IV Analysis of Data- Analysis-Types of Analysis-Standard Deviation-Correlation-Regression-Chi-square Test-Parametric and Non-Parametric techniques. - UNIT-V Report Writing- Definition of Report Writing-Types of Report-Components of Reports

+-Precautions.

-PRACTICAL EXERCISES
+PRACTICAL EXERCISES:

-- UNIT I Case studies for various research methodologies. - UNIT II Conducting various brain storming session to identify research problems and framing research design accordingly. - UNIT III Framing questionnaire and collecting data. - UNIT IV Analyzing the collected data and arriving to conclusion - UNIT V Preparing a report and submitting it.
+UNIT-I Case studies for various research methodologies.
+UNIT-II Conducting various brain storming session to identify research problems and framing research design accordingly.
+UNIT-III Framing questionnaire and collecting data.
+UNIT-IV Analyzing the collected data and arriving to conclusion UNIT-V Preparing a report and submitting it.